abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 **Guiding questions**

 -   What is your final conclusion based on your analysis?
-The Bellabeat marketing team should focus on the core uses and features that were seen in our analysis.
+The Bellabeat marketing team should focus on the core uses and features that were found in our analysis.
 Better understanding of these features, development, and marketing will allow the Bellabeat app and other products to grow within the market.
 -   How could your team and business apply your insights?
 Push marketing strategy in the direction of key uses and features that were found in this report.
 -   What next steps would you or your stakeholders take based on your findings?
 The next step would be to implement these insights into a productive marketing campaign.